afnanenayet/personal_blog_old/_posts/2017-10-31-using-k-means-clustering-in-scikit-learn.md

 norm_data["drinks"] = m_norm_data["drinks"]
 ```

-Scikit-learn returned a `numpy` array, we will convert it back to a Pandas Dataframe and bring back the column headers found in `raw_data`, since they were removed by the normalization function.
+Scikit-learn returned a `numpy` array.
+We will convert it back to a Pandas Dataframe and bring back the column headers found in `raw_data`, since they were removed by the normalization function.

 ```python